dwanless79/c2-prototype/_partner/vuzion.md

 date: 2017-01-03 00:00:00 +0000
 ---

-We provide our Azure services through Vuzion.
-Vuzion provision your Azure infrastructure, provide Azure support and billing.
-We still own and manage our relationship with you though.
+Vuzion provide your Azure (that’s Microsoft’s cloud) infrastructure.
+They also provide Azure support and billing, although we naturally manage our own relationship with you.